 So if you put a gun to my head and asked me to choose between flaxseed oil and fish oil, I'd have to go with the fish oil.
 The research on DHA and EPA is too compelling, and the research on ALA alone—while it does exist—is just not as strong and clear.

 All things considered, it seems to me fish oil is the better choice for nonvegetarians.
 But vegetarians can get a great deal of value from flaxseed oil, provided they use it correctly.
 Forget about one or two capsules; take at least 1 to 3 tablespoons.
 That way you'll be sure to get at least 0.5 gram of EPA and DHA.
 And cut back on the vegetable oils high in omega-6s.
-Which, come to think of it, is a good idea for everyone-vegetarian or not.
+Which, come to think of it, is a good idea for everyone.